ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam3.md

 - `void update(K key, V value)` – changes the value stored in `key` to `value`, or throws a `NoSuchElementException` if it isn't defined.

-It should have a constructor that takes two arguments, a `List<K>` and `List<V>`.
+It should have a constructor that takes **three** arguments, a `List<K>`, `List<V>`, and a `Comparator<K>`.

+In all of the methods, the class should use the given `Comparator` to decide when keys are equal.

-It must have two fields, called `keys` and `values`, as shown in the test above, that store lists and add elements in the order specified.
+It must have at least two fields, called `keys` and `values`, as shown in the test above, that store lists and add elements in the order specified.
+You may also find it useful to store a field that contains the comparator.

+**NOTE: We fixed this section, in particular about the third argument and comparators, at around 7pm on Monday.
+The tests were accurate and the description of the constructor was inconsistent with the tests.**

 It must use the zero-argument constructors for the exceptions; there is no specific message to include.